NathanaelGo/the-halcyon-cradle/NPCs/June.md

 ___
 ### Summary
-Wants to find more candidates for ???
+Wants to find more candidates for her shadow
 Killed [[Ksau'Kssa]]
 [[Raisers & Shadows]] one of seven.
 Looking for a shadow.
 Scared the death out of [[Renald Briar]]